mangolang/cli/README.rst

     :target: https://opensource.org/licenses/Apache-2.0

-Mango
+Mango CLI
 ===============================

-A programming language to help you make large software projects reliable, for browsers and servers.
+This is the command-line interface for Mango, a programming language to help you make large software projects reliable, for browsers and servers.

-This is the compiler 'frontend', which does the parsing and type checking.
-It produces IR_, to be compiled_, to WebAssembly or interpreted_.
+This tool is the main entrypoint for interacting with Mango, even though the actual code is largely divided over different repositories, like frontend_, IR_, to be compiled_, to WebAssembly or interpreted_.

 https://mangocode.org/